Take a Streetcar Tour

 The Queen (501) car goes from the quaint Beaches neighbourhood in the east through Riverside/Leslieville (where the Degrassi TV series was situated), the downtown core, on to trendy Queen West then all the way to the Roncesvalles neighbourhood in the west.

-Although it’s a shorter route, the Harbourfront (509) car is hands-down the most scenic as it glides along Queens Quay West and the waterfront past HtO beach and the Music Garden then on to Exhibition Place, home of the annual CNE, with its collection of Beaux-Arts style buildings and striking Princes’ Gates.
+Although it’s a shorter route, the Harbourfront (509) car is hands-down the most scenic as it glides along Queens Quay West and the waterfront past HtO beach and the Music Garden then on to Exhibition Place with its collection of Beaux-Arts style buildings and striking Princes’ Gates.
 Take it from Union Station to the Exhibition Loop then back again and enjoy the view.

 Also check out the Carlton/College (506) route for Little Italy, the Gay Village and Little India; Spadina (510) for Chinatown and Kensington and King Street (504) for the Design District, Financial Centre, Entertainment District and Liberty Village.
 The Toronto Transit Commission (TTC) website has all the info.